Skip to main content

 3. Give Them The Statistics

-Sharing the stats is a great way to get employees excited about advocacy and understand how it helps make their job easier.
+Sharing the stats is a great way to get employees excited about advocacy and help them understand how it makes their jobs easier.

 Here are some of our favorite employee advocacy statistics: